What is the SRMC?

 The Susquehanna Resource Management Complex (SRMC) serves as the drop-off location for waste haulers who collect refuse in Dauphin County and the City of Harrisburg.
 In addition, haulers and residents may also deliver construction/demolition waste to the site, as well as recyclables to the Recycling Center, which is managed by Dauphin County.

-Two ash landfills are also located on the SRMC site—one that closed in 1980 and the other which stages ash from the combustion of waste at the WTE facility on site.
-Once the staged ash is dry, it is transported to LCSWMA's Frey Farm Landfill and used as alternative daily cover.
+The SRMC also includes two ash landfills: one that closed in 1980 and the other that stages ash from the combustion of waste at the WTE facility on-site.
+Once the staged ash is dry, LCSWMA transports it to the Frey Farm Landfill in Conestoga where it is used as alternative daily cover.

 Who is LCSWMA?

 LCSWMA is a quasi-governmental agency that manages the municipal solid waste and recyclable materials from residents and businesses in Lancaster County, Pennsylvania.
 LCSWMA manages the municipal solid waste for Dauphin County residents and

 In Lancaster County, LCSWMA employs a multi-step approach to trash disposal and processing, called an Integrated System, which consists of the following: (1) a county-wide recycling program; (2) a drive-through household hazardous waste facility; (3) a transfer station, permitted to accept up to 2,200 tons per day; (4) a 1,200 ton per day WTE facility, for the combustion of waste and production of electricity; and (5) the Frey Farm Landfill, permitted for the disposal of 2,000 tons of waste per day.

 This Integrated System not only saves significant landfill capacity, it also creates clean, renewable energy (electricity).
 In fact, LCSWMA generates enough renewable energy to power 1 in 5 Lancaster County homes.
 For more information, click here to visit LCSWMA's website.